 Part Six Numbering of International Registrations

-Section 16: Numbering Following Partial Change in Ownership
+Section 16: Numbering Following Division or Partial Change in Ownership

-(a) Assignment or other transfer of the international registration in respect of only some of the goods and services or only some of the designated Contracting Parties shall be recorded in the International Register under the number of the international registration of which a part has been assigned or otherwise transferred.
+(a) Division, assignment or other transfer of the international registration in respect of only some of the goods and services or only some of the designated Contracting Parties shall be recorded in the International Register under the number of the international registration of which a part has been divided, assigned or otherwise transferred.

-(b) Any assigned or otherwise transferred part shall be cancelled under the number of the said international registration and recorded as a separate international registration.
-The separate international registration shall bear the number of the registration of which a part has been assigned or otherwise transferred, together with a capital letter.
+(b) Any divided, assigned or otherwise transferred part shall be deleted from the recording of the concerned international registration and recorded as a separate international registration.
+The separate international registration resulting from the recording of division or a partial change in ownership shall bear the number of the international registration of which a part has been assigned or otherwise transferred, followed by a capital letter.

 Section 17: Numbering Following Merger